SimpNick6703/Extract-To-Video/README.md

 That's it!
 The script will:
 1. Build the Docker image
 2. Navigate to the Wuthering Waves event page
+3. Inject `requestAnimationFrame` hooks for synchronized capture
-3. Capture canvas animation frames
+4. Capture canvas animation frames perfectly in sync
-4. Convert frames to multiple MP4 formats
+5. Convert frames to high-quality MP4 using `canvas-sketch-cli`
-5. Copy output files to your local `./output` directory
+6. Copy output files to your local `./output` directory

 ## Output Files

-The script generates several versions of the animation:
+The script generates a single high-quality MP4 file:

-- `animation_ultra_quality.mp4` - Highest quality (CRF 15, large file)
-- `animation_high_quality.mp4` - High quality balanced (CRF 18, good size/quality ratio)
+- `animation.mp4` - High quality video (CRF 18, H.265 encoding)

-- `animation_web_optimized.mp4` - Web-optimized 1080p version (CRF 23)
-- `animation_preview.gif` - GIF preview for quick viewing
+The output is optimized for quality while maintaining reasonable file size.
+Metadata from the capture process is saved in `capture_metadata.json`.

 ## Manual Usage